 The program's health care plan will be given to parents at admission and whenever changes are made, and the health care plan will be made available to parents upon request.

 The program's anaphylaxis policy will be reviewed annually, and parents will be notified of it at admission and annually after that.

-If required by regulation, the program will have a Health Care Consultant (HCC) of record who will annually review and approve the policies and procedures described in this health care plan as appropriate for providing safe care for children.
+As provided for in Section 18, the program will have a Health Care Consultant (HCC) of record who will review and approve the policies and procedures described in this health care plan as appropriate for providing safe care for children.
 The HCC will have a valid NYS license to practice as a physician, physician assistant, nurse practitioner or registered nurse.

-The program will notify the HCC and OCFS of all new staff approved to administer medication and have the health care consultant annually review and approve his/her certificates before the individual is allowed to administer medication to any child in day care.
+The program will notify the HCC and OCFS of all new staff approved to administer medication and have the health care consultant review and approve their certificates before the individual is allowed to administer medication to any child in day care.